Toxic Free Kids

 Why did MDH create the Chemicals of High Concern list?

-Legislation related to citizen concerns about chemicals used in consumer products, especially those that are intended for children, was passed in 2009 by the Minnesota Legislature and signed by the governor.
-The legislation requires MDH to create and maintain two lists of chemicals: Chemicals of High Concern and Priority Chemicals.
-The Chemicals of High Concern list, which was first published July 1, 2010, was used in selecting the Priority Chemicals..
+- The legislation requires MDH to create and maintain two lists of chemicals: Chemicals of High Concern and Priority Chemicals.
+The Chemicals of High Concern list, which was first published July 1, 2010, was used in selecting the Priority Chemicals.

 Are there requirements for manufacturers or retailers related to the Chemicals of High Concern or Priority Chemical lists?

-While in Minnesota there are no manufacturer or retailer requirements, in other states these types of lists are used in creating requirements for manufacturers to report which products contain priority chemicals as designated by those states.
-Minnesota would need to amend current or pass new legislation to require manufacturers to report in Minnesota.
+- In Minnesota there are no manufacturer or retailer requirements.
+However, in other states these types of lists are used in creating requirements for manufacturers to report which products contain priority chemicals as designated by those states.

 Go to > top

-Chemicals on the Chemicals of High Concern list were selected after reviewing the hazard characteristics of chemicals studied by other state, national and international agencies.
-A Chemicals of High Concern list from Maine was used as a basis for the original Minnesota Chemicals of High Concern list published in 2010, but not all of the chemicals on the Maine list were used on the Minnesota list, and some additional chemicals were added to Minnesota’s list.
-A full description of how the list was originally created is available in the Minnesota Chemicals of High Concern List Methodology (PDF).
+- A full description of how the list was originally created is available in the Minnesota Chemicals of High Concern List Methodology (PDF).
 The Chemicals of High Concern list is required to be updated by MDH every three years and detailed information about these updates can be found on the Reports page.

-What will MDH do with this list?
+What does MDH do with the Chemicals of High Concern list?

-MDH will use the Chemicals of High Concern for selection of the Priority Chemicals.
-Because the statue restricts Priority Chemicals to “High Production Volume” chemicals named by the Environmental Protection Agency, only those chemicals with High Production Volume status on the Chemicals of High Concern list are eligible for the Priority Chemicals list.
-The current Chemicals of High Concern list, which notes High Production Volume Chemicals, can be found on the Chemicals of High Concern page.
+- The statue restricts Priority Chemicals to “High Production Volume” chemicals named by the Environmental Protection Agency.
+Only those chemicals with High Production Volume status on the Chemicals of High Concern list are eligible for the Priority Chemicals list.

 Which other states have this type of list?

-Minnesota is the third state to have this specific type of chemical list required by legislation.
+- Minnesota is the third state to have this specific type of chemical list required by legislation.
 Two other states, Maine and Washington, have very similar legislation requiring similar chemical lists.
 Maine was the first state to have this legislation, termed Safer Chemicals in Children's Products.
-The Maine Department of Environmental Protection (DEP) published a Chemicals of High Concern list in July 2009.
-Maine DEP first published their Priority Chemicals list in January 2011.

-In Washington, 2008 legislation required the Washington Department of Ecology to publish one list under the Children's Safe Product Act, called Chemicals of High Concern for Children.
+- In Washington, 2008 legislation required the Washington Department of Ecology to publish one list under the Children's Safe Product Act, called Chemicals of High Concern for Children.
 This list is available within the proposed Chapter 173 -334 WAC Children's Safe Product - Reporting Rule.

-Other states have also passed similar legislation.
-Vermont with its Chemical Disclosure Program for Children’s Products and Oregon with its own Toxic Free Kids Act-Oregon.
+- Other states have also passed similar legislation.
+Vermont with its Chemical Disclosure Program for Children’s Products, and Oregon with its own Toxic Free Kids Act-Oregon.

-Many other agencies, including several state environmental agencies, the U.S. Environmental Protection Agency, and international agencies have also created chemical lists containing chemicals that are believed to pose health or environmental concerns.
+- Many other agencies, including several state environmental agencies, the U.S. Environmental Protection Agency, and international agencies have also created chemical lists containing chemicals that are believed to pose health or environmental concerns.

 Go to > top